LambdaSharp/TimeStone/README.md

 ```

 # Game Logic
+## Hero Power
+* The power of a hero is determined by the number of comics they appear in.
+* [marvel-csharp](https://github.com/rroa/marvel-csharp) API is used in the sample for recruiting an avenger and to calculate the power level.
 ## Unit Count Limit
 * The Unit Count Limit determines how many avengers you can submit to the battle.
 Thanos will reject any team submissions that have more than the unit count limit.
 * The round’s unit count limit is determined by the formula: